Nanofus/novel.js/README.md

 ### Format for add/remove/set and requirement commands

 The parameters that remove, add or set items and actions or check for requirements take the following format.
 You can list any amount of items or actions with one command by separating them with `|`.
+When adding or setting items, you can optionally define a `displayName` that may contain spaces, though this is not required (and not supported outside adding or setting items).
 ```
-itemOne[count]|itemTwo[count]|itemThree[count]
+itemOne[count,displayName]|itemTwo[count,displayName]|itemThree[count,displayName]
 ```
 An example:
 ```
-"addItem": "sword[1]|shield[1]"
+"addItem": "sword[1]|shield[1,Magical Shield]"
 ```
-This adds one sword and one shield to the player's inventory.
+This adds one sword and one shield named "Magical Shield" to the player's inventory.

 ### Tags